dereklukacs/waiting-game/stickrunner/iteration.md

 let's add obstacles approximately 1 for every 2 sets of gates.
 Let's keep the obstacles centered in the two halves of the road

 the obstacles should remove stick people who touch them

+let's have the instructions of how to play in the lower left corner

+let's stop referring to things as cubes.
+Let's call them challengers